DGCrypto/PancakeSwap-Prediction-Bot-using-Popular-Trading-Method-RSI-Crossover/README.md

 2.   "npm i taapi web3 graceful-fs dotenv binance-api-node"
 3. Get non-rate limited or private http provider for Binance Smart Chain.
 3. Fill out env file!
 Save as .env
-4. Use command "Node RSIPredOb.js"
+4. Use command "Node PancakePrediction.js"(make sure it's saved as JavaScript file instead of text)
 5. Remember to claim rewards since this is not included in the trial version!